 surveys_df[(surveys_df.year >= 1980) & (surveys_df.year <= 1985)]

-Use can use the syntax below when querying data from a DataFrame.
+Use can use the syntax below when querying data by criteria from a DataFrame.
 Experiment with selecting various subsets of the “surveys” data.

 surveys_dfDataFrame that contain data from the year 1999 and that contain weight values less than or equal to 8.
 How many columns did you end up with?
 What did your neighbor get?

 isincommand in Python to query a DataFrame based upon a list of values as follows:

 isinfunction to find all plots that contain particular species in the “surveys” DataFrame.
 How many records contain these values?

 ~symbol in Python can be used to return the OPPOSITE of the selection that you specify in Python.
 It is equivalent to is not in.
 Write a query that selects all rows that are NOT equal to ‘M’ or ‘F’ in the “surveys” data.